GLIMS-RGI/rgi_user_guide/_sources/data_fields/dem_citations.md

+---
+orphan: true
+---

 # DEM products citations

-If you need to refer the topography products used by RGI 7.0, follow the following guidelines.
+Topography attributes in RGI 7.0 are computed from a Digital Elevation Model (DEM) reprojected onto a locally defined grid for each glacier.
+If you need to refer the topography products used by RGI 7.0, follow these guidelines.

 ## COPDEM90